Scary Halloween table decor using antique dolls and glass cloches. For those of us who like some creep in our Halloween.

 This is the head that started it all.
 The head without a body, until the vendor found the body in pieces for me.

-There’s a certain elegance to displaying all of these body parts under glass like specimens.
+There’s a certain irony therefore in me displaying all of these doll parts under glass like specimens.
+They’re almost elegant.
 It’s the kind of elegance a worm would be hard pressed to ever achieve.
 I mean unless you put a top hat on him.